awsdocs/amazon-route53-docs/doc_source/ResourceRecordTypes.md

 5. </ResourceRecord>
 ```

-## NS Record Type<a name="NSFormat"></a>
+## NS record type<a name="NSFormat"></a>

 An NS record identifies the name servers for the hosted zone\.
+Note the following:
++ The most common use for an NS record is to control how internet traffic is routed for a domain\.
+To use the records in a hosted zone to route traffic for a domain, you update the domain registration settings to use the four name servers in the default NS record\. \(This is the NS record that has the same name as the hosted zone\.\)
++ You can create a separate hosted zone for a subdomain \(acme\.example\.com\) and use that hosted zone to route internet traffic for the subdomain and its subdomains \(subdomain\.acme\.example\.com\)\.
+You set up this configuration, known as "delegating responsibility for a subdomain to a hosted zone" by creating another NS record in the hosted zone for the root domain \(example\.com\)\.
+For more information, see [Routing traffic for subdomains](dns-routing-traffic-for-subdomains.md)\.
++ You also use NS records to configure white\-label name servers\.
+For more information, see [Configuring white\-label name servers](white-label-name-servers.md)\.

-The value for an NS record is the domain name of a name server\.
-For more information about NS records, see [NS and SOA Records that Amazon Route 53 Creates for a Public Hosted Zone](SOA-NSrecords.md)\.
-For information about configuring white\-label name servers, see [Configuring White\-Label Name Servers](white-label-name-servers.md)\.
+For more information about NS records, see [NS and SOA records that Amazon Route 53 creates for a public hosted zone](SOA-NSrecords.md)\.

 **Example for the Amazon Route 53 console**